simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 [csv-mode]: https://elpa.gnu.org/packages/csv-mode.html
 [visidata]: https://www.visidata.org

-#### commodity column
+### Commodity column

+With `--commodity-column`, commodity symbols are displayed in a separate column, and amounts are displayed as bare numbers.
+In this mode, each report row will show amounts for a single commodity, using extra rows when necessary.
-With `--commodity-column`, each commodity of an account is displayed as a separate row item row will only include the quantity.
-The commodity itself is shown as a separate column, one per row.
-This can be useful for a cleaner display of multi-period reports with many commodities
+It can be useful for a cleaner display of reports with many commodities:

 ```shell
 $ hledger bal -T -Y